reposense/RepoSense/docs/dg/styleGuides.md

  * Returns a {@code Date} object for {@code sinceDate}.
  */
 ```
-  * Related to the above, each line should not start with punctuation/special characters (except for the leading asterisk and whitespace).
+* Related to the above, each line (except for block tags) should not start with punctuation/special characters (except for the leading asterisk and whitespace).
 Examples:
 ```
 Not okay (Second line, excluding the opening '/**', starts with a special character):
 /**